StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

       │   ├── final.pth                    # Final model after all epochs
       ├── logs/                            # Lightning Logs

 Such a structured format ensures that evaluation can be performed efficiently.
-Besides that to ensure conistent results the project implementes **Fixed Random Seeds**, **Logged Model HyperParameters** and also **Command-line Arguments for Custom Runs**
+Besides that to ensure conistent results the project implements **Fixed Random Seeds**, **Logged Model HyperParameters** and also **Command-line Arguments for Custom Runs**

 To reproduce an experiment run: